Suwetaa-Ramesh/bistro-ts-node-backend/README.md

 ### 🧑‍💼 Employees

-- `GET /employees` - Retrieve all employees
+- `GET /employees` - Retrieves all employees
 - `POST /employees` - Create a new employee
-- `GET /employees/:id` - Retrieve a single employee by ID
+- `GET /employees/:id` - Retrieves a single employee by ID
 - `PUT /employees/:id` - Update an employee by ID
 - `DELETE /employees/:id` - Delete an employee by ID